araobp/nlan/misc/ovsdb-test/README.md

 OpenFlow uses "ofport" that is a number assigned by Open vSwitch, not a string that I assigned to the bridge with ovs-vsctl command.
 That's why I need to develop a OVSDB client just to fetch the number from OVSDB.

 ofport: -1 means something is going wrong and the port is not active.
-I need to check if the OVSDB kernel module has been installed.
+Maybe, it is because the OVSDB version is too old (1.4.2).
+I have been using OVSDB ver 2.0, but I have not upgraded OVS on this Linux machine somehow...

 output:
 ```